Budweiser's Super Bowl Ad About Immigration Reverberates In More Ways Than One

 "That was a serious culture clash," Ogle says.
 "And it did fuel a really strong prohibition movement."

-Many Germans who came over set up beerhalls in towns with large German enclaves, like St. Louis, Cincinnati and Milwaukee.
+Many Germans who came over set up beer halls in towns with large German enclaves, like St. Louis, Cincinnati and Milwaukee.

 "Americans thought of it as disreputable — only low-class people drank," Ogle says.
 "If you went into a tavern, you were going into the seventh circle of hell."